friendica/red/doc/diaspora_compat.md

 End-to-end encryption is not supported.
 We will translate these posts into a lock icon, which can never be unlocked from the Diaspora side.

+Wall-to-wall posts may have the wrong attribution on Diaspora (sent as wall owner rather than original author).
+We may need to create fake "reshared" posts from wall-to-wall posts in order to retain the correct author info.

 Message verification will eventually be supported.

 Multiple profiles are not supported.
 Diaspora members can only see your default profile.